Spatio-temporal equilibrium thermodynamics of guided optical waves at positive and negative temperatures: Classical nonlinear Schr odinger model: thermalization to a spatio-temporal Rayleigh-Jeans distribution

+where ${\tilde T}$ and ${\tilde \mu}$ are the temperature and the chemical potential, i.e., the Lagrange multipliers associated to the conservation of $(E, P)$.
+We recall here that we are dealing with a closed Hamiltonian system (i.e., microcanonical statistical ensemble without a thermostat), so that ${\tilde T}$ and ${\tilde \mu}$ are not externally imposed parameters but are fully determined by the conserved quantities $(E,P)$ \cite{zanaglia25}.

-The physical property $n_m(\omega) >0$, yields the following conditions on the thermodynamic parameters.
+The physical condition ${\tilde n}_m^{RJ}(\omega) >0$ in Eq.(\ref{eq:n_rj_general}), yields the following conditions on the thermodynamic parameters.
 If $\kappa < 0$ (anomalous dispersion), temporal dispersion and spatial diffraction operate in the same way, and the equilibrium is characterized by a positive temperature, ${\tilde T}>0$ with ${\tilde \mu} < \beta_0$.
-Conversely, if $\kappa > 0$ (normal dispersion), temporal dispersion and spatial diffraction operate in opposite ways, and the equilibrium is characterized by a negative temperature ${\tilde T}<0$ with ${\tilde \mu} > V_0$, where $V_0={\rm max}(\beta_m)$ denotes the truncation of the waveguide trapping potential in the transverse spatial dimension.
-This simple observation shows that negative temperature equilibria emerge as natural equilibrium states of ST thermalization.
-To summarize, we have:
+Conversely, if $\kappa > 0$ (normal dispersion), temporal dispersion and spatial diffraction operate in opposite ways, and the equilibrium is characterized by a negative temperature ${\tilde T}<0$ with ${\tilde \mu} > V_0$, where we recall that $V_0={\rm max}(\beta_m)$ denotes the depth of the waveguide trapping potential.
+This simple observation shows that negative temperature equilibria emerge as natural equilibrium states of ST thermalization in the normal dispersion regime.
+Note that this conclusion is not modified by accounting for a group-velocity difference among the modal components, see Appendix~\ref{app:B}.